michaelneale/mcp-github-cli/README.md

 # mcp-github-cli

-MCP server to give client the ability to interact with GitHub through the GitHub CLI (`gh`).
+MCP server to give ability to interact with GitHub through the GitHub CLI (`gh`).
 Provides tools for working with repositories, issues, pull requests, and more.
 This is conceptually ported over from the official github MCP server - the official one uses personal access tokens which is not ideal in most situations where you can have oauth or github cli available.

 ## Usage